Fahleh/alx-low_level_programming/0x00-hello_world/README.md

 The code above is a C program that prints the size of various types on the computer it is compiled and run on.

-gcc -S masm=intel "$CFILE": Generates the assembly code (Intel syntax) of a C code and save it in an output file.
+gcc -S -masm=intel "$CFILE": Generates the assembly code (Intel syntax) of a C code and save it in an output file.